-Sometimes, the boardwalks are even better than the beaches!
-An iconic part of summer vacations, boardwalks offer everyone a place to be kids (whether they are or not), with rides, amusements, deep-fried food, entertainment and memories.
-These are the best beach boardwalks across the U.S.
+Sometimes, the boardwalk is even better than the beach!
+An iconic part of summer vacations, beach boardwalks offer everyone a place to be kids (whether they are or not), with rides, amusements, deep-fried food, and entertainment.
+These are the best beach boardwalks across the U.S. for 2019.

 Recommended Hotel: Comfort Inn & Suites Oceanfront Virginia Beach